-Cheney of Wyoming, the panel's vice chairwoman, gling him out for crimidetailed the texts obtained by the commitrecommend the contempt charges against Meadows, who did not show up for a deposition last week after his lawyer said he would stop cooperating.
+Cheney of Wyoming, the detailed the texts obtained by the commitrecommend the contempt charges against Meadows, who did not show up for a deposition last week after his lawyer said he would stop cooperating.

 recommend the contempt charges.
-The House is expected to vote Tuesday to refer the charges to the Justice Department, which will decide whether to to shield their private conprosecute the former Republican congressman.
+The House is expected to vote Tuesday to refer the charges to the Justice Department, which prosecute the former Republican congressman.